Wenliang Li, Ph.D.

 Dr. Wenliang Li’s research is to study novel molecular mechanisms of cancer metastasis with the goal of identifying new biomarkers and drug targets for the development of better therapeutics for human cancers.

 Cancer metastasis, the spread of tumor to other parts of patient’s body, is responsible for over 90% of cancer death.
 However, it is still poorly understood and the current approaches to prevent or treat human metastatic diseases are mostly unsuccessful.
-Through genomics, RNAi and cDNA functional screens, Dr. Li’s lab has identified several critical but previously unknown regulators for cancer metastasis.
-Interestingly, some of these genes may contribute to cancer progression promoted by behavioral stress and neuroendocrine signaling.
+Through genomics, RNAi and cDNA functional screens, Dr. Li’s lab has identified some critical but previously unknown regulators for cancer metastasis.
 Signaling pathways and molecular mechanisms of these genes are under investigation with molecular, cellular, biochemical, genomic and proteomic approaches, as well as with mouse models and patient samples.
 These studies will yield new insights in cancer metastasis and may facilitate the development of new cancer therapeutics and biomarkers.

 - Rising STARS Award, University of Texas System, 2010